Revised Section 608 Refrigerant Management Regulations

 2016 Rule Summary

-1) Extends the requirements of the Refrigerant Management Program to cover substitute refrigerants, such as HFCs.
+1) Extended the requirements of the Refrigerant Management Program to cover substitute refrigerants, such as HFCs.
 Note that EPA has previously exempted some substitutes from the Section 608 venting prohibition through previous rules.
 Such substitutes are also exempt from the requirements of this rule.

-- This fact sheet describes the requirements of the existing Section 608 Refrigerant Management Program.
+- This fact sheet describes the requirements of the Section 608 Refrigerant Management Program.
 Fact sheets on how the rule affects the Program are found at the bottom of this page.

-5) Extends the sales restriction to HFCs and other non-exempt substitutes, with the exception of small cans (containing 2 pounds or less) of non-exempt substitutes (e.g., primarily HFC-134a) for motor vehicle air conditioner servicing.
+5) Extended the sales restriction to HFCs and other non-exempt substitutes, with the exception of small cans (containing 2 pounds or less) of non-exempt substitutes (e.g., primarily HFC-134a) for motor vehicle air conditioner servicing.
 These small cans can continue to be sold without technician certification so long as the small cans have a self-sealing valve to reduce refrigerant releases.